ni/spec-server-proxy/CONTRIBUTING.md

 - Enter the part number in `NO_SPEC_PRODUCT_NAME` in `constants.py` under `tests` folder.
 - It is required to install SystemLink Client and connection to SLE server is to be made.

-To run all tests in place with your current python environment setup:
+To run all tests in place with your current Python environment setup:

 ```cmd
 pytest